$4.75M: Schwartzel wins richest golf event amid Saudi outcry

 Schwartzel held on for a one-shot victory at the inaugural LIV Golf event outside London to secure the $4 million prize for the individual victory — along with another $750,000 from his share of the $3 million purse earned by his four-man Stinger team for topping the team rankings.

-Schwartzel, the 2011 winner at Augusta National, collected more prize money from winning the three-day, 54-hole event than he had from the last four years combined.
-It came at a cost, though, having resigned his membership of the PGA Tour to play on the unsanctioned series without a waiver.
+Schwartzel collected more prize money from winning the three-day, 54-hole event than he had from the last four years combined.
+Not that it could match the sense of sporting achievement that he felt after his win at Augusta National in 2011.

+“Money is one thing but there you’re playing for prestige, history,” he said.
+“Winning a major will always top anything you do.”

+This hefty pay check has come at a cost to Schwartzel’s career status, having resigned his membership of the PGA Tour to play on the unsanctioned series without a waiver.

 “Never in my wildest dreams did I think we could play for that much money in golf,” Schwartzel, who had not won a PGA or European tour event since 2016, told the crowd.